Dragon Ball Daima: Production

 In November 2023, the January 2024 issue of V Jump announced the main staff members of Dragon Ball Daima and confirmed that Masako Nozawa would reprise her role as Goku.
 Yoshitaka Yashima, animation director of Dragon Ball Super, and Aya Komaki, director of One Piece, both served as directors of the anime, while Yūko Kakihara, Urusei Yatsura, is credited with series composition and scenario.
-Katsuyoshi Nakatsuru, who previously worked on Dragon Ball, Dragon Ball Z and Dragon Ball GT, adapted Toriyama's character designs for animation.
+Katsuyoshi Nakatsuru, who previously worked on Dragon Ball, Dragon Ball Z, and Dragon Ball GT, adapted Toriyama's character designs for animation.

 A second trailer focusing on Goku was released as part of the Dragon Ball Games Battle Hour event on January 28, 2024.
 Character illustrations that Toriyama created for the anime, including some new characters, were shown during a livestream of the event.
 Toriyama died on March 1, 2024.
 A week later, the message he sent to the 2024 Tokyo Anime Awards Festival in acceptance of their Lifetime Achievement Award was publicly displayed at the event.
 In it, he revealed that Dragon Ball Daima was originally planned to be an original anime series without his involvement, "but as I gave advice here and there, I ended up getting deeply involved with the project without realizing it."

 A key visual featuring multiple characters with the tagline "Welcome to the Great Adventure!" and a third trailer were both released on July 19 and revealed that the show would debut that October.
-On September 2, Fuji TV announced the specific broadcast details, including the start date of October 10, and that all episodes of the show were completed.
+On September 2, Fuji Television announced the specific broadcast details, including the start date of October 10, and that all episodes of the show were completed.
 Two days later, a fourth trailer and a second key visual, featuring two more characters than the first visual and changing the tagline to "Welcome to the Demon Realm!", were released.
 The former revealed cast members Yumiko Kobayashi as Kaioshin, Koki Uchiyama as Glorio, and Fairouz Ai as Panzy, and also teased the show's theme song.
 The roles of Showtaro Morikubo as Gomah, Junya Enoki as Degesu, and Yoko Hikasa as Dr. Arinsu were announced by the franchise's official website on September 10.
 Daima is the first production not to feature Tōru Furuya as Yamcha, as it was announced that he would be replaced by Ryōta Suzuki on October 4.
 Without any prior announcement, the second episode of the series aired on October 18 and featured voice actor changes for nearly all of the franchise's major characters due to them being turned into children.